DrizzlyBear/hackmud_wiki/wiki/contribution_guide_and_guidelines.md

 ### Tags

 Each article can be assigned an array of two tags within the front matter: the first tag will determine which table of related articles will be linked in the "See Also:" footer, and the second tag will determine which column this article will appear in.
 For instance, if you were to put `tags: ["locks", "tier_1"]` in the front matter of the ez_21 article, a table of all other locks would appear in the footer of that article, and the ez_21 article would appear within the tier_1 column of all other article's locks table.
-If you omit the second tag (eg `tags: ["locks"]`), a table of all locks will appear without adding the current article to a column.
+If you omit the second tag (e.g. `tags: ["locks"]`), a table of all locks will appear without adding the current article to a column.

 ## Plugins